lmeisters/SiteSelect/README.md

 ## Features

 -   **Curated Design Galleries**: Handpicked design examples from across the web.
 -   **Advanced Search & Filtering**: Easily find inspiration with powerful search and filter tools.
 -   **Responsive Design**: Seamlessly browse on any device.
-- **Dynamic Tag System**: Quickly explore popular design topics and trends.
-- **Intuitive Navigation**: User-friendly interface with easy access to a wealth of creative resources.
+-   **Dynamic Content Loading**: Fetches and displays website data from a JSON file.

 ### Usage

 -   **Search**: Use the search bar to find specific design inspirations.
 -   **Filter**: Apply filters to narrow down galleries by categories or tags.
 -   **Explore**: Browse through the curated galleries to find fresh ideas for your projects.
 -   **Submit**: Contribute by submitting your favorite design inspirations via email.

+### Technologies Used

+-   **JavaScript**: Used for core programming, interactive functionality, and DOM manipulation.
+-   **HTML**: Provides structure and elements such as buttons and containers.
+-   **CSS**: Manages styling and animations for a polished look and feel.
+-   **GSAP (GreenSock Animation Platform)**: Handles advanced animations and transitions.
+-   **Fetch API**: Used to load data from external JSON files asynchronously.
+-   **Debounce Function**: Optimizes input handling and reduces the frequency of function calls.
+-   **Async/Await**: Facilitates handling of asynchronous operations and data fetching.